aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

     . ./deploy-fhir-server.sh <<PACKAGE_BUCKET_NAME>> aws-fhir-interface
     ```

-**The final output will have four output values generated from the deployment.
-The script has set them as environment variables which will be used in later steps.**.
-The following is a sample output screenshot.The first one represents the API_END_POINT, second is the IDToken(Used as the Authorization value for any curl request to the FHIR interface.
-It is a JWT token.), third is the cognito USER_POOL_ID and fourth is cognito app CLIENT_ID.
+**The final output will have four values generated from the deployment.
+The script has set them as environment variables which will be used in later steps.** The following is a sample output screenshot.
+The first one represents the API_END_POINT, second is the IDToken(used as the Authorization header for any curl request to the FHIR interface), third is the cognito USER_POOL_ID and fourth is cognito app CLIENT_ID.

 ![FHIR Server](images/part-1-image-5.png)